neam/yii-dna-pre-release-testing/README.md

 The migrations-folder should at any time contain the migrations necessary to migrate (separately) the clean-db schema and the user-generated schema to the schema necessary for the current revision.

 This ensures that release-upgrades can be tested before actual releases.

+## FAQ

+### How are new migrations created?

+    vendor/neam/yii-dna-pre-release-testing/console/yiic migrate create migration_foo

+This puts the empty migration files in the common migrations dir.
+If you need a migration only for clean-db or only for user-generated you'll need to move it.